Bankruptcy in Fort Lauderdale, FL

 In Fort Lauderdale to begin the filing process, gather all of your financial records, including monthly expenses, debts, assets and annual income.
 This information is crucial to give the courts an accurate picture of your circumstances.
 Failure to provide all necessary information can result in your petition being denied.

-Unlike some states, Florida does not permit filers to choose between the federal and state exemptions.
+Unlike some states, Florida does not permit filers to choose between federal and state exemptions.
 In Florida, you can only use the state exemptions.
 Fortunately, Florida law provides some very generous state exemptions for Fort Lauderdale filers.
 Some of these include:

 - Unlimited equity in your home, subject to some acreage and length of ownership requirements